 - Beware of grains: Boxadors are quite prone to allergies.
 And a lot of these allergies can be caused by grains.
 Therefore, you must try to feed them grain-free dog food only to prevent indigestion and gastric issues.

 - Space out there meals: Feeding big meals can cause bloating in Boxadors, which creates problems of its own.
 Thus, you must space out their daily intake over 4 to 5 meals a day.
 Not only does this prevents bloating, but it also keeps them from getting hungry all the time.

 - A few treats won’t hurt: Giving your Boxador a few treats in a day will motivate them and help immensely during training.
-However, since it’s very for lab boxers to put on weight, you can consult their vet for this matter or make your own healthy homemade treats.
+However, since it’s very for lab boxers to put on weight, you can consult their vet for this matter or make healthy homemade treats.

 Buying or Adoption?

 If you’re considering getting a Boxador, the first thing you should know is that they’re not beginner dogs.
 They require a high level of stimulation, which might be challenging to provide for someone who’s busy for most of their day or can’t continually provide them with the company.